MattCSmith/Project-365/README.md

 ## DAY 136
 ### **Project:** Discord Bot
 Decided to take a little break from the current project as I had a couple of updates to make in order to add a new feature to a Discord bot I maintain.
 So today I finished the updates and made a start on the new feature, with a bit of luck I can have the new feature ready for testing tomorrow.

+## DAY 137
+### **Project:** Discord Bot
+Today I finished coding the new feature for the Discord bot I was working on yesterday.
+I have done some basic testing of the new feature, however I still want to do some more testing before I push it live, but that is a job for tomorrow.